Jean Leloup: Biography

-His 1990 album L'amour est sans pitié was a hit outside of Quebec, and was released in the rest of Canada, France, the Netherlands, Belgium and Japan.
+His 1990 album L'amour est sans pitié was a hit outside of Quebec, and was released in the rest of Canada, USA, France, the Netherlands, Belgium and Japan.

 He was the recipient of a Félix Award in 1997, following the success of his 1996 album Le Dôme.

 At the end of 2003, Leclerc retired the name Jean Leloup and went on hiatus from his recording career.
 In August 2005, he announced his temporary return to the music scene with a collaboration with a band called the Porn Flakes.
 A first single called "Les Corneilles" has been heard on Quebec's radio stations.

 In the months preceding his return, Leclerc wrote the philosophical novel Noir destin que le mien (originally entitled Le Tour du monde en complet) under the pen name Massoud Al-Rachid; it was published on October 5, 2005 at Leméac editions.

 Leclerc released the album Mexico in September 2006, his first under the name Jean Leclerc.

 Jean Leclerc returned to the stage on August 29, 2008 for the 400th year of Quebec City's founding.
 He revived the name Jean Leloup for the occasion.
 The show was held at the Colisée Pepsi.
 Although controversial, Jean Leclerc mentioned that the "last hour of the show was the best of his life".

 Under the name Jean Leloup, Leclerc released the album Mille Excuses Milady (translated to "a thousand apologies, Milady") on April 28, 2009, the first since he publicly declared that he wouldn't produce another album.

 In 2016, his album À Paradis City was nominated for the Juno Award for Album of the Year, and won the Juno Award for Francophone Album of the Year.
 He received another Juno Award nomination for Francophone Album of the Year at the Juno Awards of 2020, for his 2019 album L'Étrange pays.